squirrels-nest/squirrels-docs/docs/overview.md

 ### 3. Generating Database Views
 Next, templated SQL queries or Python scripts are rendered to create "database views" by the dataset API.
 The queries can access Python variables for parameter objects, context variables, or project variables.

-### 4. Running the queries
+### 4. Running the Database Queries
-The generated queries are then run against the data base/warehouse, and the results are then fetched back to the API.
+The generated queries are then run against the database, and the results are then fetched back to the API.

-### 5. Generating the Final View
+### 5. Running the Final View Query
 Finally, a "final view" is created in the API server's memory, which consolidates all the database views to generate the final result for the dataset.
 The final view is also cached based on the query parameters provided, such that repeated API requests do not require redundant work.

 ### 6. Sending back the results